 On international flights, bassinet fittings may be installed on Air New Zealand Boeing 777 and 767 aircraft.
 The bassinet dimensions are 29 inches (73.66 cm) long x 13.5 inches (34.29 cm) wide and made up with sheets, a pillow and blankets and are designed for infants up to 8 months old (and weighing a maximum of 11.8kgs/26lbs).

 When booking online, bassinets are identified with a bassinet icon, and when selecting a seat in a Bassinet Row with a bassinet fitting you will be asked to confirm that the infant will meet the criteria to use the bassinet.
 If the infant is more than 11.8kgs/26lbs or older than 8 months at the time of travel, they may not be able to use the bassinet and you may be moved to allow a suitably aged infant to use the bassinet.
-In this instance you will not be provided with a refund of any paid seat select fee.
 Please note that when selecting your seat online, not all seats in a Bassinet Row have bassinet fittings, those that do are indicated with a bassinet icon and states that it includes a bassinet.

 If you are travelling with an infant aged between 8 months and 15 months (and weighing a maximum of 11.8kgs/26lbs) and have not pre purchased a bassinet seat, a bassinet seat may be allocated to you if one is still available at the time you check in on the day of travel.